whydumb/AI_TEST_2/README.md

 2. Download this repository's [latest release](https://github.com/mindcraft-ce/mindcraft-ce/releases/latest).
 Unzip it to your Downloads folder.

 > [!Note]
-> We recommend using pollinations.ai as it is the easiest to set up.
+> We recommend using pollinations.ai as it is the easiest to set up. <!-- I would recommend Andy-4 personally 😒 -->
 > If you're using it, you can skip step 3 below.

 3. Rename `keys.example.json` to `keys.json` and fill in your API keys (you only need one).
 The desired model is set in `andy.json` or other profiles.
 For other models refer to the table below.